MSFTserver/TipBot/README.md

-# Bot for Discord communties to facilitate crypto coin tipping!
+# Bot for Discord communities to facilitate crypto coin tipping!
 (This README will be updated along with bot updates)
 Features: